TalariaSoftware/ncmanager-help/board/role.md

 The board is
 the decision-making body[^governingbody]
 of the neighborhood council.
+It wields
-All of the statutory power
+all of the statutory power
-of the neighborhood council
+of the neighborhood council.
-can only be exercised
-by the board.
 That includes the power
 to allocate funds
 and to speak